Central Intelligence Agency: Iraq War

 Seventy-two days after the 9/11 attacks, President Bush told Secretary of Defense Rumsfeld to update the US plan for an invasion of Iraq, but not to tell anyone.
 Rumsfeld asked Bush if he could bring DCI Tenet into the loop, to which Bush agreed.

-The CIA had put out feelers to Iraq in the form of eight of their best officers in Kurdish territory in Northern Iraq.
-These officers hit a goldmine, unprecedented in the famously closed Hussein government.
-By December 2002, the CIA had close to a dozen functional networks in Iraq and would penetrate Iraq's SSO, tap the encrypted communications of the Deputy Prime Minister, and recruit the bodyguard of Hussein's son as an agent.
-As time passed, the CIA would become more and more frantic about the possibility of their networks being compromised.
+The CIA had put eight of their best officers in Kurdish territory in Northern Iraq.
+By December 2002, the CIA had close to a dozen functional networks in Iraq and would penetrate Iraq's SSO, tap the encrypted communications of the deputy prime minister, and recruit the bodyguard of Hussein's son as an agent.
+As time passed, the CIA would become more frantic about the possibility of their networks being compromised.
 To the CIA, the invasion had to occur before the end of February 2003 if their sources inside Hussein's government were to survive.
-The rollup would happen as predicted, 37 CIA sources recognized by their Thuraya satellite telephones provided for them by the CIA.
+The rollup would happen as predicted; 37 CIA sources recognized by their Thuraya satellite telephones provided for them by the CIA.

 The case Colin Powell presented before the United Nations (purportedly proving an Iraqi WMD program) was inaccurate.
 DDCI John E. McLaughlin was part of a long discussion in the CIA about equivocation.
 McLaughlin, who would make, among others, the "slam dunk" presentation to the President, "felt that they had to dare to be wrong to be clearer in their judgments".
 The Al Qaeda connection, for instance, was from a single source, extracted through torture, and was later denied.
-Curveball was a known liar, and the sole source for the mobile chemical weapons factories.
+The sole source for the allegations of Iraqi mobile weapons laboratories, code-named Curveball, was a known liar.
 A postmortem of the intelligence failures in the lead up to Iraq led by former DDCI Richard Kerr would conclude that the CIA had been a casualty of the Cold War, wiped out in a way "analogous to the effect of the meteor strikes on the dinosaurs."

 The opening days of the invasion of Iraq would see successes and defeats for the CIA.
 With its Iraq networks compromised, and its strategic and tactical information shallow, and often wrong, the intelligence side of the invasion itself would be a black eye for the agency.
 The CIA would see some success with its "Scorpion" paramilitary teams composed of CIA Special Activities Division paramilitary officers, along with friendly Iraqi partisans.
 CIA SAD officers would also help the US 10th Special Forces.
 The occupation of Iraq would be a low point in the history of the CIA.
 At the largest CIA station in the world, officers would rotate through 1–3-month tours.
 In Iraq, almost 500 transient officers would be trapped inside the Green Zone while Iraq station chiefs would rotate with only a little less frequency.